A go-to toddler meal

-WHY bone broth over broth/stock?
-For one it has many minerals that are beneficial in a multitude of ways.
-It increases bone strength with magnesium, phosphorous, and of course calcium.
-Next, there’s collagen which we all know is needed for us aging gems and starting the kids off right at a younger age is THUMBS UP DON’T YOU THINK?
-Last but not least, I really think it helps with sleep.
-I don’t think it’s just the rice but glycin as well.
-My husband has been drinking it every morning since 2009 and well… he has no issues sleeping!
+For one it has many minerals which are beneficial in a multitude of ways.
+Bone Broth increases bone strength with magnesium, phosphorous, and of course there is calcium.
+Next, there is collagen in Bone Broth which we all know is needed for us aging gems.
+Why not start the kids off right at a younger age and give them the good stuff from the get go, right?
+Perhaps this is the trick to conserving elasticity to our skin.

 - turmeric (powder or fresh)